-3.4 The four authorities in the Western Berkshire Housing Market Area - Bracknell Forest Council, Reading Borough Council, West Berkshire District Council and Wokingham Borough Council - have been working throughout the monitoring year on preparation of a Statement of Common Ground (SOCG), in line with the National Planning Policy Framework, to cover strategic planning matters across the area.
-This SOCG covers a variety of strategic planning matters including housing need and supply and employment need and supply, and sets the basis for joint working on these matters.
+3.3 The four authorities in the Western Berkshire Housing Market Area - Bracknell Forest Council, Reading Borough Council, West Berkshire District Council and Wokingham Borough Council - have been working on preparation of a Statement of Common Ground (SOCG), in line with the National Planning Policy Framework, to cover strategic planning matters across the area.
+This SOCG covers a variety of strategic planning matters including housing need and supply and employment need and supply and sets the basis for joint working on these matters.
+The SOCG was agreed by all four authorities and was fully signed in August 2021.